Elizabetht1/translator-service/README.md

 ## Testing the integration

-Re-deploy your NodeBB after merging docker.
+Follow the directions [here](https://docs.google.com/document/d/1vM-cZgpNuNibH33CnbI2BxfxJbBBu58xgSQoYFtky5g/edit?tab=t.0) for how to change your docker-compose file.
+Then redeploy using Docker.

 Now, when you create a new post using one of the hard-coded non-English texts they should get translated auotmatically by the back-end:

 ![image](https://github.com/user-attachments/assets/61f1d9ca-3ca4-4a68-8869-d381d3d06ac6)